 This publication (and any material sourced from it) should be attributed as:

-Department of Agriculture, Fisheries and Forestry Biosecurity (2012), Provisional final import risk analysis report for the importation of fresh decrowned pineapple (Ananas comosus (L.) Merr.) fruit from Malaysia.
+Department of Agriculture, Fisheries and Forestry (2012), Final import risk analysis report for the importation of fresh decrowned pineapple (Ananas comosus (L.) Merr.) fruit from Malaysia.
 CC BY 3.0.

 Cataloguing data